Lemoncode/pragmatic-drag-and-drop-tutorial-typescript/01-simple-kanban/01-board/README.md

 }
 ```

-- Time to touch the code, we follow the same steps as in the container, we mount the minimum, and simply show the name of each _card_.
+- Time to move from `css` to code, we follow the same steps as in the container, we code the minimum and integrate it on the app to get visual feedback as soon as possible.

 _./src/kanban/column/column.component.tsx_